RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 8) When VM is shutdown, setup the Setting --> Network to have 'Adapter' to have 'Bridged Adapter' and configure with connection used to reach the router connected to the BBBs.

 9) To setup the usrquota and grpquota files, run the following.
-   The last line provides feedback that the quota is setup.
+Restart the VM login as riapsadmin.

 ```
 sudo apt-get install quota -y
 sudo quotacheck -ugm /